Assessing Student Learning with Core Moodle Tools

 Learn more:

-Forum
+Moodle Forum

 In Moodle Forums, students create posts and read and respond to other students’ posts.
 Forums are graded manually.
-They are especially good to use when students will have different answers to the prompt, because then they will learn the most from each others’ perspectives on the issue.
+They are especially good to use when students will have varying answers to the prompt, because then they will learn the most from each others’ perspectives on the issue.
 If they are likely to have the same answer, you may choose to use Assignment instead.
 Forums can be very effective for hosting debates.

 Learn more: